Ramkrish0407/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. On the **Network Watcher - Connection troubleshoot** blade, initiate a check with the following settings (leave others with their default values):

+    > **Note**: It may take a few minutes for the resource group to be listed.
+If you don't want to wait, try this: delete the Network Watcher, create a new Network Watcher, and then retry Connection Troubleshoot.

     | Setting | Value |
     | --- | --- |
     | Subscription | the name of the Azure subscription you are using in this lab |